Wowza Streaming Engine Transcoder performance benchmark

 NVIDIA GPU benchmarks

 The following table summarizes the benchmark test results for five Amazon EC2 G4 instances using NVIDIA GPU accelerated transcoding.
-All benchmarks were captured in August 2023 and don't account for hardware changes to these instances after this time.
 Download NVIDIA GPU testing benchmarks

 Wowza Streaming Engine release: 4.8.24+4